Dollhouse furniture ideas! A roundup of 31 awesome DIY doll house furniture crafts and how to make this pom pom armchair.

 Here is one piece of new furniture I made with my daughter.
 I thought the dude from my ’80s dollhouse with the silver sparkle shirt was a good fit for this chair.
 “Hey babe, come sit by me.”

-AND NOW, YOUR WEDNESDAY LINKS.
-This DIY dollhouse furniture and other accoutrements make me feel totally less nerdy about my preteen creations.
-Follow all of the Wednesday Links at Pinterest.
+These DIY dollhouse furniture ideas and other accoutrements make me feel totally less nerdy about my preteen creations.

 - A witch’s dollhouse in a box is too adorable.